Quicklinks

 -

-Congratulations to Samuel Burbulla
+Congratulations to Robin Merkle

-Samuel Burbulla successfully defended his Ph.D. thesis. -
+Robin Merkle successfully defended his Ph.D. thesis.

 Our research and teaching address a wide range of directions in modern applied mathematics: Mathematical modelling, applied analysis, stochastic techniques and scientific computing provide the theoretical and practical background to understand, predict and optimise highly complex processes in engineering, life, social and natural sciences.
 Numerical simulation has become the key technology to address these core questions of the University’s scientific and strategic orientation.